SkelliBoi/Humble-Warden/README.md

 * Base Chest - There is now a storage chest in your party camp to store items in.
 * Respecification - This mod provides skills for each character to respec the six primary attributes as well as the classes and abilities.
 The skills for this can be found with the character's other skills.
 * Advanced Tactics - Allows for more advanced tactics options, and adds a skill for your controlled character to be controlled for you, like your party members.
+* Dragon Age Reborn - This mod changes a lot of the abilities in the game, so they are different from the vanilla game you might remember.

 ## Install Dragon Age: Origins - Ultimate Edition